Doctoral Programs in Education

 EDBL 6332 Teaching Span Lang Skills 3 SCH (3-0)

 Analysis of current problems and approaches to the teaching of oral, reading and writing skills throughout several countries of the Hispanic world today.
-Taught in Spanish.
+Taught in English or Spanish.
 Prerequisite: 12 graduate semester hours in education.

-EDBL 6333 Teaching English Reading 3 SCH (3-0)
+EDBL 6333 Teaching Engl Rdg to Emerg Bil 3 SCH (3-0)

 Analysis of current problems and approaches to the teaching of English reading for the bilingual child in Texas.
 Taught in English.
 Prerequisite: 12 graduate semester hours in education and 3 semester hours in linguistics.